Jill De Bruyn

-Jill De Bruyn (born 13 December 1993) is a Luxembourger footballer who plays as a midfielder for Dames Ligue 1 club Munsbach and formerly the Luxembourg women's national team.
+Jill De Bruyn (born 13 December 1993) is a retired Luxembourger footballer who played as a midfielder for Dames Ligue 1 club Munsbach and the Luxembourg women's national team.

 International career

 De Bruyn made her senior debut for Luxembourg on 3 March 2018 during a 1–7 friendly loss to Morocco.

 She announced her retirement from international football following a 6-1 friendly loss against Belgium on 28 June 2022.